MicrosoftDocs/visualstudio-docs/docs/ide/reference/options-text-editor-xaml-miscellaneous.md

 |**Commas to separate MarkupExtension parameters**|Specifies whether commas are generated when you type more than one parameter in a markup extension.|

 ## Errors and Warnings
  Use this setting to control when errors and warnings are automatically generated.
-See [XAML errors and warnings](../../designers/xaml-errors-warnings.md) for more information.
+For more information, see [XAML errors and warnings](../../designers/xaml-errors-warnings.md).

 ## See also